juicyllama/nestjs-google-tag-manager-api/.github/ai-endpoint.example.md

 11. Run prettier
 12. Run build and make sure the application builds
 13. Run the test suite to ensure tests still pass.
-14. Create a PR for this new module from your feature branch to main.
+14. Create a PR for this new module from your feature branch to main using the Github CLI.